so1der/ivl275_clock/README.md

 DS1307 also generates 1 Hz square waveform that drives blinking of the DP dots.

+I'm also questioning capacitors near crystal - C3 and C4.
+Maybe there is no need for them.

 ## Filament voltage

 As I said before - it would be better to use AC for the filament.
 But in my case, I simply used voltage regulator to drop 5V to approximately 1.8V.
 Cons of this decision - uneven brightness of the display, and maybe shorter period of display life.